davidelucifora/travel-journal/README.md

 A simple travel Journal built using ReactJS and Vite, following Scrimba's course.

-The purpose of this exercise was getting familiar with React props, including destructured syntaxes as well as learning how to pass props data from an external file and render it recursively using the `.map()` in a component.
+The purpose of this exercise was getting familiar with React props, including destructured syntaxes as well as learning how to pass props data from an external file and render it recursively using the `.map()` method in a component.

 ## Technologies Used